Army Network Enterprise Technology Command: U.S. Army Communications Command

+After "the U.S. Army entered the aviation field, [USACC] assumed the air traffic control (ATC) mission.
+This mission included traffic control, on-site navigation aids maintenance, support maintenance, and antennae maintenance."
+The mission remained in place until 1986.
+That year, with the creation of the United States Army Aviation Branch, all of the four missions were reassigned except for antennae maintenance.
+"The 7th Signal Command, who owned the antennae teams, continued to provide this service."

 During the early 1980s, Army automation focused on the development of hardware and software systems.
 These systems were used for force development, personnel, supply, payroll, medical, maintenance, and troop support.
 Due to the scale of the work, the Army empowered USACC to lead development of strategic concepts for information systems management.
 USACC recommendations, combined with an Army Chief of Staff vision of consolidated information disciplines, gave genesis to the U.S. Army Information Systems Command (USAISC), the newest iteration of Fort Huachuca's strategic communications organization, on 1 May 1984.

-U.S. Army Information Systems Command
+Downsizing after the Cold War

 Post Desert Storm Army downsizing and organizational review focused a critical eye on command structure.
-A general perception in the 1990s among major commands (MACOM) and theater commanders held that USAISC central management deprived them of needed command and control over regional and theater information systems, computer system acquisitions, and signal assets.
+A general perception in the 1990s among major commands and theater commanders held that USAISC central management deprived them of needed command and control over regional and theater information systems, computer system acquisitions, and signal assets.
 The Department of the Army agreed and moved to dismantle USAISC, relegating the organization to major subordinate command status under U.S. Army Forces Command, and re-designating it as U.S. Army Signal Command (USASC) in September 1996.